Breast Cancer Detection Analysis using Python | Pycaret | Machine Learning Project Tutorial

 Ten real-valued features are computed for each cell nucleus:

-a) radius (mean of distances from the centre to points on the perimeter) b) texture (standard deviation of grey-scale values) c) perimeter d) area e) smoothness (local variation in radius lengths) f) compactness (perimeter^2 / area - 1.0) g) concavity (severity of concave portions of the contour) h) concave points (number of concave portions of the contour) i) symmetry j) fractal dimension ("coastline approximation" - 1).
+a) radius (mean of distances from the center to points on the perimeter) b) texture (standard deviation of grey-scale values) c) perimeter d) area e) smoothness (local variation in radius lengths) f) compactness (perimeter^2 / area - 1.0) g) concavity (severity of concave portions of the contour) h) concave points (number of concave portions of the contour) i) symmetry j) fractal dimension ("coastline approximation" - 1).

 The mean, standard error and "worst" or largest (mean of the three largest values) of these features were computed for each image, resulting in 30 features.
 For instance, field 3 is Mean Radius, field 13 is Radius SE, field 23 is Worst Radius.